 Entities within the tax-consolidated group have entered into a tax funding arrangement and a tax-sharing agreement with the head entity.
-Under the terms of the tax funding arrangement, Thalanga Copper Mines Pty Limited and each of the entities in the tax-consolidated group has agreed to pay a tax equivalent payment to or from the head entity, based on the current tax liability or current tax asset of the entity.
+Under the terms of the tax funding arrangement, Thalanga Copper Mines Pty Limited has agreed to pay a tax equivalent payment to or from the head entity, based on the current tax liability or current tax asset of the entity.
 Such amounts are reflected in amounts receivable or payable to other entities in the tax-consolidated group.